illinoistech-itm/jhajek/itmd-521/Week-13/Readme.md

 * Repeat test 1 using the dataset and the ```/user/ncdc/256/80-90/``` datasets (ALL students)
    + This increases the default Block Size to 256 mb
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---